sarahT-bit/SPA-Project/README.md

 It was through declaring an id after the button line in my program.
 It was this:
 <h2 id = "Output">

 Although, I still haven't been able to display a RANDOM word from the list.
-It only selects the first one every time I run the website and I really struggled to fix it.
+It only selects the first one every time I run the website and I have struggled trying to fix it.
 I tried adding a Math.randomIndex = Math.floor(Math.random(arr.length)), but nothing
 changed.